nagyistoce/cocoatutorials/trunk/Atomical/ReadMe.txt

   5 No action required                      (done)
   6 Coordinate enable/disable Modes/EigenvalueMax (done, to be tested)
   7 Change prec to imbalance (and wire to model, range double 0.0 ..
-10.0) 8 Add a "Surprise" button (random problem).
+10.0) 8 Add a "Surprise" button (random problem)(done)
-    New problem should be less violent!
-  9 Wire rad to radsp in the model          (done)
+    New problem should be less violent!     (mostly done) 9 Wire rad to radsp in the model          (done)
+ 10 Feedback Display:
+    energy                                  (done)
+    radius of the molecule
+    convergence
- 10 Feedback Display: energy, radius of the molecule, convergence, and the number of particles within the sphere
+    number of particles within the sphere
 - Get Preferences to persist on all platforms (done, to be tested)
 - Refactor Qt4 "core" code into a DLL (so,framework)
 - Create a screensaver version for Windows/Linux